This is the eighth section of the Disaster Manual. This section is on consumer protection issues. This resource is meant for volunteer lawyers.

 Some debtors who have no employment income or prospects for such income might be considered “judgment proof.”
 Such people own no real estate, no personal property of significant value, no more than one car, and would probably not have bank accounts or other investments.
 Such debtors who are unable to arrange a workable payment plan should consider sending the collector a letter informing them of the inability to pay and requesting that the collector stop contacting the debtor about the debt.
 The debtor should include in the letter any special circumstances which help explain the inability to pay.
 Sending such a letter limits the collector’s right to contact the debtor.

-Debtors are not criminally liable for owing debts; however, a collector may file a civil lawsuit against them to collect the debt, and a court judgment will give the collector the right to collect any nonexempt assets.
-Also, the collector has the right to report the unpaid debt to a credit reporting agency.
+Debtors are not criminally liable for owing debts; however, a creditor may file a civil lawsuit against them to collect the debt, and a court judgment will give them the right to collect any nonexempt assets.
+Also, the creditor has the right to report the unpaid debt to a credit reporting agency.

-Auto loan contracts usually permit the collector to repossess a car without advance notice after a borrower’s failure to make payments.
+Auto loan contracts usually permit the creditor to repossess a car without advance notice after a borrower’s failure to make payments or if the borrower fails to keep the vehicle insured.
 The debtor will have to pay the full balance of the loan plus all costs of repossession in order to regain possession.
-If the debtor cannot pay, the collector may sell the car and sue the debtor for the amount the debtor owes over the sale price.
+If the debtor cannot pay, the creditor may sell the car and may sue the debtor for the amount the debtor owes over the sale price.

-If a past due bill is for services a debtor continues to receive (e.g., utilities), the collector may discontinue service or withhold reconnection, even if the debtor moves to another residence.
-The collector may also sue to try to collect the unpaid balance.
+If a past due bill is for services a debtor continues to receive (e.g., utilities), the creditor may discontinue service or withhold reconnection, even if the debtor moves to another residence.
+The creditor may also sue to try to collect the unpaid balance.

 Under federal and state laws there are certain types of income and property are exempt from collection, regardless of how much is owed and regardless of whether or not there is a bankruptcy.
 The most important of these are: